Looking for a new place to outsource Software Development?

 2. Lower costs:

-Puerto Rico has a lower cost of life than most tech hubs.
-This means that the hourly wage is lower than in the US.
-The average salary of an engineer in the US is around $100,000.
+Puerto Rico has a lower value of life than most tech hubs.
+That means that the hourly wage is lower than in the US.
+The average salary for an engineer in the US is around $100,000.
 Whereas in Puerto Rico that salary can be between $35,000 to $75,000.
 Outsourcing also means cutting costs like vacations, healthcare, and other expenses.
-This represents savings of up to 30% to 50%.
+That represents savings of up to 30% to 50%.

 Puerto Rico’s geographical location is also perfect for nearshoring.
 The Island is only 3 to 4 hours away from most cities in the US, and getting to them costs less than $400.
-In addition, PR has strong links with Latin America having being under Spanish rule for more than 400 years.
+Also, PR has strong links with Latin America having to be under Spanish rule for more than 400 years.
 Traveling to Latin America is also cheaper from PR than from the US.
 For example, you can get to Colombia or Mexico for less than $400.
-This makes making business easier and cheaper, without sacrificing quality and security.
+That makes making business easier and less expensive, without sacrificing quality and security.

 Forget getting lost in the exchange, Puerto Rico has the same currency and banking systems as the mainland.

 As a US territory, Federal statutes and protections cover everything produced on the Island, so your IP is protected by Federal copyright and Patent laws.
 According to the 2013 UPS Change in the (Supply) Chain Survey, 55% of high tech companies cited “Improving control over quality and intellectual property” as their primary driver to nearshore.